The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 A separate tax computation must be performed for each CAP, and a separate tax return will also need to be submitted for each CAP.

-The adjustment of profits before capital allowances is done for the period of ac
+The adjustment of profits before capital allowances is done for the period of account as a whole.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.